jdreaver/rust-os/README.md

   - Abstract and improve request/response queue from rng
   - Allocate buffers on the fly instead of using static buffers, or have client provide buffer
     - Reuse them if we are reusing a descriptor, or free them.
+    - If the VirtIO device always owns the memory it uses, it is easier to reason about alloc/free, ensure buffers are the right size, and ensure provided buffers are physically contiguous
   - Allocation and pointers: avoid manually calling `memory` alloc functions and passing around pointers
     - Have virtqueues "own" their buffers and handle alloc/dealloc.
 Devices that need to alloc for descriptors, like virtio-blk, can do the same.
     - We can use `Box<T, KERNEL_PHYSICAL_ALLOC>` to ensure we are using physical memory.